norvigaward/naward12/README.md

 </pre>
 where $VARIABLE is substituted with the required values.

 Each classification takes around 2hrs to complete.
 Due to time constraints, we were only able to classify 60 sequence files present in the main common crawl data.
 The results of the classification can be found <a href="https://copy.com/BUacI4uhhmVm">here</a>.
 Since the results are in the form of log probability, the values would be negative.
+There are in total 15,278,873 pages that have been classified.

 ## 3. Search Engine
 A search engine is implemented in an attempt to materialize the idea of the domain name categorization mentioned earlier.
 The main functionality provided is the ability to query on a domain name and receive a set of categories that the domains content is relevant to, along with a score to indicate teh degree of relevancy.